 Research Associate scholarship in the Digital Transformations Hub (DTH)

 The DTH supports research and teaching with digital technologies across the Faculty of Arts.
-We offer Scholarships to PhD researchers to provide support in the Hub.
+We offer a scholarship to one PhD researcher to provide support in the Hub.
 The award covers half of a UK full-time postgraduate research tuition fee per year (£2,298 for 2022/23), for up to three years, subject to satisfactory progression.

 What does the scholarship involve?